-That does not mean you will lose money at 10 cents.
+That does not mean you will lose money on Amazon at 10 cents.
 And it doesn’t mean you’ll always make money at 8 cents (sometimes a collection isn’t as “mixed” as you thought).

 But over the years of buying book lots, I’ve learned that 8 cents a “safe” number to offer when you’re buying blind.

 Now, let’s get into how to scrutinize a collection before you invest your time (or money)…

 The 7 questions to ask when buying books in bulk